Creative Ways to Promote Any Event

 Begin to set up the schedule for each presenter.
 Most conferences post their agenda ahead of time.
 In addition, many planners now have interactive mobile applications to help you schedule speaker times and other activities during your event.
 But that is just the beginning.

-Take it a step further, and ensure that all attendees have access to a schedule to plan their best experience.
+Take it a step further, and make sure that all attendees have access to a schedule to plan their best experience.
 Everyone should know beforehand what they can expect from your event.

 5. Open Every Door